Edward Kemp (playwright): Translation

-Musical Theatre and Opera
+Musical theatre and opera

 Kemp (script) and Jason Carr (song lyrics and music) wrote the musical Six Pictures of Lee Miller, which recounts the life of American photojournalist Lee Miller.
 It was first produced at Chichester in July 2005.

 Victoria Borisova-Ollas's opera The Ground Beneath Her Feet, for which Kemp wrote the libretto, is an adaptation of the novel of that name by Salman Rushdie.
 The premiere at Bridgewater Hall during the 2007 Manchester International Festival was narrated by Alan Rickman, conducted by Mark Elder, and featured a film component by Mike Figgis.

 Kemp wrote the libretti for Julian Philips's chamber operas The Yellow Sofa, which premiered at Glyndebourne in 2009, and How the Whale Became, based on Ted Hughes's tales of animal creation, which was commissioned by the Royal Opera House and premiered in December 2013.

 RADA

 Kemp joined the Royal Academy of Dramatic Art (RADA) in September 2007, as Artistic Director.
 He became Director in March 2008.

 He also became Principal of the Conservatoire for Dance and Drama, an umbrella institution of which RADA is an affiliate, in November 2014.

 In 2019, RADA graduate Laurence Fox criticised RADA's diversity policy on script submissions.
 Kemp defended the policy, stating that RADA must reflect a diverse society.

+He resigned as Director of RADA in 2021.

+Since 2021, Kemp has been chief executive of the Royal Literary Fund.